Garage Door Maintenance for Homeowners

 If the door has issues with consistent lifting and lowering, the sensors may be slightly out of position.

 Follow the opener’s instructions for sensor adjustments.
 Ask a friend to help you with one side of the door.
 Most adjustments require you to point the sensor in a particular direction in order to calibrate the system.
 The electronics tell you when the alignment is ready.

 If you’ve ever seen a professional replace garage doors, you know that there are numerous screws and bolts that go into the installation.
 Rollup doors tend to have the most fasteners.

 Grab your screwdriver, wrench or other necessary tool to tighten the fasteners.
 Start on one side of the door at the top.
 Tighten the fasteners as you move between them in a vertical fashion.
 This careful process ensures that you don’t skip a screw.

 Don’t strip out the fasteners as you complete the work, however.
 They will loosen over time.
+That’s why you need a garage door maintenance.
 Performing this action at least once a year will require screws with defined orifices.

 Inspect the Vertical Springs